 Pat Boggs’ Schipperkes excelled in many dog sports.
 However, she is best known for training Search and Rescue Schipperkes. http://sarschips.net Ruby’s grandsire, Magic, was a Search and Rescue dog specializing in water finds.
 Pat also trained many of her dogs to be service dogs.

 Ruby was raised as a Recallers dog.
-In her short life, she’s achieved titles in Rally (RN both CKC and AKC) Obedience (PCD) and Agility (ADC)
+She’s achieved titles in Rally (RN both CKC and AKC) Obedience (PCD) and Agility (ADC)

 Her structure is sound.
 She’s 12 inches at the withers.
 Her front and rear assemblies work well together and she has good reach and drive.
 She’s very strong and athletic.